Katingan Peatland Restoration and Conservation Project in Indonesia.

 Methodologies set out detailed procedures for quantifying the actual greenhouse gas benefits of a project and provide guidance to help project developers determine project boundaries, set baselines, assess additionality, and ultimately quantify the GHG emissions that were reduced or removed.

 All Verra-approved methodologies can be found on our “Methodologies” page.
-Please note that Verra also accepts methodologies developed under the United Nations Clean Development Mechanism.
-The same is true for methodologies developed by the Climate Action Reserve, except for their forest protocols.
+Please note that Verra also accepts methodologies developed under the United Nations Clean Development Mechanism (external).
+The same is true for methodologies developed by the Climate Action Reserve (external), except for their forest protocols.

 As a first step, we recommend reviewing the “Develop a Methodology” page for a brief overview of the process.
 First, a methodology developer prepares and submits a concept note to Verra.
 Upon approval, the methodology developer proceeds with writing the methodology.
 The methodology will then undergo a public comment period and be assessed by an independent VVB.
 You can also find the process outlined in the Methodology Approval Process.
 For methodology requirements, please see the Methodology Requirements.
 The proposed methodology will be assessed according to these requirements.